fenago/kubernetes-course/md/Lab_1.md

 Introduction to Kubernetes and Containers
 =========================================

-By the end of the chapter, you will be able to run a basic Docker container from an image.
+By the end of the lab, you will be able to run a basic Docker container from an image.
 You will also be able to package a custom application to make your own Docker image.